jdluxun1/jdluxun1.github.io/content/courses/time-series-UG/index.md

 ## Introduction

-This course covers topics related to time series and panel data models.
+This course introduces basic theory and applications on time series and panel data models.
 Topics include:

 + estimation inference, and forecasting with linear time-series models;
 + nonstationary time-series models: unit root and cointegration;